Indigenous languages of the Americas and their structures: Sounds

 Synopsis

-What do people mean when they talk about the /sound pattern/ of a language—what linguists call /phonology/?
-This book explores that question in a hands-on way, with a focus on how to apply the knowledge for language revitalization and community language work.
-The book introduces basic ideas and analytic strategies with examples come from Indigenous languages across North and South America.
-Short Comprehension Checks invite you to test your understanding, and Language Explorations encourage you to apply what you’ve learned to build your own description of the sound pattern of your language.
+What do people mean when they talk about the sound pattern of a language—what linguists call phonology?
+This book explores that question in a hands-on way, with a focus on applying the knowledge in language revitalization and community language work.
+The book introduces basic ideas and analytic strategies using examples from Indigenous languages across North and South America.
+Short comprehension checks invite you to test your understanding, and language explorations encourage you to apply what you’ve learned to build your own description of the sound pattern of your language.
+Throughout, the book takes a practical approach to phonological analysis, not a theoretical approach.

 Book cover